shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Gradient Display removed - no QML sensor libs connected.

-MPH buttons set the maxium speed
+MPH buttons set the maxium target speed.

-Lock button - locks the app - using the passwords defined
+Lock button - locks the app - using the passwords defined.

 passwordextra unlocks more speed buttons.